UMass-UAS-Salt-Marsh/marshmap/README.md

 ### Search name

 Finally, search names allow model fits to refer to multiple files in an easily-readable format.
-The components of a search name are separated with vertical bars.
+The components of a search name are separated with vertical bars (note these are pretty separators, NOT logical ors--the parts of a search name are conjunctive).
 Multiple values of a component are separated with commas, or a colon to select a range for ordinal values such as season or year.
 Modifiers (in, out, and spring for tides; window size for upscaled variables) are separated from the component with a dash, e.g., `mid-out`.
 Components in a search name may appear in any order.
+Each component in the search name narrows the search, thus `mica | low, mid` matches any files with a Mica sensor that are at low or mid-tide.
 Here are some example search names:

 `mid-in, mid-out, high`